 Pumpkin Cheesecake Ingredients

-- 2 cups raw cashews, soaked for at least 4 hours, preferably overnight, drained
+- 2 cups raw cashews, soaked for at least 4 hours for increased digestion, preferably overnight, drained (see reasons it is good to soak grains, beans and some nuts)

 - 6 slightly rounded tablespoons coconut oil (health benefits of coconut oil)